Who is IP Lookup

 Why Should You Care About DomainTools WhoIs?

 DomainTools WHOIS is one of the most basic tools you can use as an information security professional.
 However, it’s also one of the most powerful.

-While you may use DomainTools for other things, like DNS lookup or NSLookup, you’ll probably use WHOIS the most.
+While you may use DomainTools for other things, like DNS lookup or NSLookup, you’ll probably use WHO IS IP lookup the most.
 Because WHOIS can help you identify malicious domain registrations, track down malicious websites, and build domain registrant profiles.

-While the data listed in WHOIS isn’t 100% reliable, it can be used as a starting point for further investigation.
+While the data listed in WHO IS IP lookup isn’t 100% reliable, it can be used as a starting point for further investigation.
 First, you need to understand that the information listed in WHOIS is up to the registrar to collect.